ooteniya1/resource-estimation/README.md

             cpu: "30m"
 ...
 ```
 > Requests are evaluated at Scheduling Time and it's counted towards the quota.
-Limits in turn are evaluated at Run Time and it's not counted towards the quata.
+Limits in turn are evaluated at Run Time and it's not counted towards the quota.

 ### Limit Range
 A [limit range](https://docs.openshift.com/container-platform/4.7/nodes/clusters/nodes-cluster-limit-ranges.html) restricts resource consumption in a project.
 In the project you can set specific resource limits for a pod, container, image, image stream, or persistent volume claim (PVC).
 It is defined by a `LimitRange` object.